michaellennox/bookmark_manager/README.md

 As a user
 So that I can manage my own bookmark manager
 I would like to be able to sign up for an account

+As a system maintainer
+So that I don't have to deal with lots of incorrect user passwords I would like to ensure users confirm their passwords on sign up
 ```